wukevin/babel/README.md

 python bin/train.py --data FILE1.h5 FILE2.h5 --outdir mymodel
 ```

 Note that each input `h5` file must contain **both** RNA and ATAC paired modalities.
+In addition, these files should contain raw data (without preprocessing like size normalization), as these steps are performed automatically.
 This will create a new directory `mymodel` that contains:

 * `net_*` files, which contain the trained model parameters.
 Note that these, as well as the two txt files disussed below, are the only files that are required to run BABEL once it's been trained (see section below), so other files can be deleted/archived to save disk space.
 * `rna_genes.txt` and `atac_bins.txt` describing the genes and peaks that BABEL has learned to predict.